shraddha-st/ExtentReportDemo/README.md

 # ExtentReportDemo
-This is Extent Report Demo project where we can create beautiful and crisp reports for out automation project
+This is Extent Report Demo project where we can create beautiful and crisp reports for your automation framework.